JetBrains/guide/site/ai/article/junie/index.md

 `Provide a code coverage report in a text file.
 If coverage is less than 80%, add tests to achieve the coverage goal.`

-## Technology specific examples to try
+## Technology-specific examples to try

-Once you've got a feel for Junie, feel free to try some of these technology-specific prompts.
+Once you've got a feel for Junie, try some of these technology-specific prompts.

 ### Java

 In a new Spring Boot project, try this prompt:
 `Create a JPA entity called Bookmark and a corresponding Spring Data Repository_`

-**Tip**: As we mentioned, for security reasons, the default is to approve any terminal action for Junie explicitly.
+Tip: As we mentioned, for security reasons, the default is to approve any terminal action for Junie explicitly.
 However, there are many terminal actions in this example, so you can choose to uncheck it if you want to.

 Junie will add the necessary dependencies (spring-boot-starter-data-jpa, H2 in-memory database driver) in the pom.xml, create a Bookmark JPA entity and Spring Data JPA Repository BookmarkRepository.
 Review the generated code, and if it looks good to you, click **Done**.